 - Do research into the reliability and validity of these tests; explore different methodologies investigating this capacity; look into the factors that predict student success; build extensive databases on student throughput; and to subject the tests to scrutiny (reliability; validity; bias; coherence and internal consistency).

-- Provide excellent client services; to organize, arrange, develop and create tests and testing infrastructure (national and international); to provide resulting and reporting information in the areas of access, placement, diagnosis and prediction; and to be efficient, professional, and reliable and offer quick turnarounds.
+- Provide excellent client services; to organise, arrange, develop and create tests and testing infrastructure (national and international); to provide resulting and reporting information in the areas of access, placement, diagnosis and prediction; and to be efficient, professional, and reliable and offer quick turnarounds.

 Essentially, the purpose of CEA is the following: